Burbank news

 Tuesday, November 2, 2010

 It’s your right.
 Vote!
 The candidates have had their say, now it’s time for the voters to speak.
 The polls opened for the November 2 General Election at 7 a.m. this morning and close at 8 p.m. tonight.
 If you still have your mail-in ballot, don’t worry.
-You can drop it off at any polling place or surrender that ballot and step into […]
+You can drop it off at any polling place or surrender that ballot and step […]

 Wednesday, October 6, 2010